Irritable bowel syndrome: Fiber

 Soluble fiber supplementation (e.g., psyllium/ispagula husk) may be effective in improving symptoms.
-However soluble fiber does not appear to reduce pain.
+However, soluble fiber does not appear to reduce pain.
 It acts as a bulking agent, and for many people with IBS-D, allows for a more consistent stool.
 For people with IBS-C, it seems to allow for a softer, moister, more easily passable stool.

 However, insoluble fiber (e.g., bran) is not effective for IBS.
 In some people, insoluble fiber supplementation may aggravate symptoms.

-Fiber might be beneficial in those who have a predominance of constipation.
+Fiber might be beneficial for those who have a predominance of constipation.
 In people who have IBS-C, soluble fiber can reduce overall symptoms but will not reduce pain.
 The research supporting dietary fiber contains conflicting small studies complicated by the heterogeneity of types of fiber and doses used.